Commonly asked questions about Oh So Portraits pet prints

 - Another thing to keep an eye on - pictures taken in artificial light, even in front of the TV, as the light can cause colour casts over skin and fur which won’t look natural when they are added into the design.
 Colour casts can be amended though so it’s not the end of the world.

-My cat’s face is a little blurred because she started to turn away as I was taking the photo.
-Can you make her sharp?
+My cat / dog’s face is a little blurred because they started to turn away as I was taking the photo.
+Can you make the face sharp?

 No, I can correct many issues except making a blurry image sharp unfortunately.
 If they ever design an app that can correct this problem I will be the first in line :)